mohammadimathstar/BrainTumorApp/README.md

 http://127.0.0.1:5000/
 ```

-5. Upload a text file with a legal case description, choose the number of influential words you'd like to display, and submit the form.
-The app will display the prediction and visualizations of the most influential words for each model.
+5. Upload an MRI image, and submit the form.
+The app will display the prediction and visualisations of the most influential pixels and region.

 ## File Format

 The input image should be a (.jpg) file.
-The app will process this image to predict what type of car is present in the image.
+The app will process this image to predict what type of tumor is present in the image.

 ## Example

-This is the visualization generated for an image:
+This is the visualisation generated for an image:

 ![plot](./samples/example.png)